- Live Rates

-Median and average home prices in Oregon and Washington were actually very similar, as of fall 2018.
-But it’s a different story when you drill down to the city and metro level.
+Median and average home prices in Oregon and Washington were actually somewhat similar as of winter 2021, But it’s a different story when you drill down to the city and metro level.

 Of course, home prices can change quite a bit from one city to the next, even within the same state.
 So let’s drill down a bit.

-As of October 2018, the median home price for the state of Oregon was around $334,000.
-That marked a year-over-year increase of around 5% from the same month in 2017 (based on data provided by Zillow).
+As of January 2021, the median home price for the state of Oregon was around $397,363.
+That marked a year-over-year increase of around 9.3% from the same month in 2020 (based on data provided by Zillow).

 As you can see, Seattle surpasses all of the other cities mentioned above (in both states) in terms of home-price appreciation.
 It was actually leading the nation for a while there.
-For instance, back in September 2017 the Seattle Times reported that the city “has been leading the country in home-price increases for a while.
+For instance, back in September 2017, the Seattle Times reported that the city “has been leading the country in home-price increases for a while.
 Now, no other region is even close.”

 Some of the highest prices in this part of the county are occurring in the Seattle area, including Bellevue and Sammamish.
-The median value in Portland, the most populous city in Oregon, has settled into the low $400,000 range.
+The median value in Portland, the most populous city in Oregon, has settled into the high-$400,000 range.